 |14 December 2018||Is access to affordable health care a human right?|

 |28 December 2018||Is Mary the mother of God?|

 Over the course of the next several weeks, and into January, people will be signing up for health coverage through the market place created by the Affordable Care Act, otherwise known as Obamacare.
 Is such access a human right?
 What might guide our deliberations to think ethically and theologically about health care and human rights?

 For those who would like to learn more, please check out the ELCA social statement Caring for Health: Our Shared Endeavor.
 You can also look at Dietrich Bonhoeffer’s reflections on the rights to natural and bodily life in Ethics, embedded below.

 What do you think?
 Come tell us about it!

-Wow, you must be interested in this stuff if you scrolled all the way down here.
-If so, then check out Castle Church Brewing Community in Orlando, an authorized worshiping community of the ELCA with a brand new location opening soon.
+If you’re interested to learn more about this kind of ministry, check out Castle Church Brewing Community in Orlando, an authorized worshiping community of the ELCA with a brand new location opening soon.
 Turns out we’re not the only ones doing ministry with a beer in hand!
 I just hope Aaron doesn’t mind that we borrowed his awesome bottle cap!
 Once their new location is open, stay tuned for pub theology on tour, where we’ll take a little road trip to Orlando.